clariuslabs/clide/Src/IntegrationTests/HowTo/HowTo.md

+﻿# How Tos: Using Clide APIs

-﻿# How To: convert back and forth between DTE, IVsSolution, IVsProject and Clide APIs
+## How To: convert back and forth between DTE, IVsSolution, IVsProject and Clide APIs

 *  [Convert DTE Project to IProjectNode](Adapters/AdaptProject.cs#L26)